Merge & Combine JSON Files Online

 Is my data secure during merging?

 Your files never leave your device.
-All processing happens locally in your browser using JavaScript, ensuring nothing gets uploaded to a server.
+All processing happens locally in your browser using JavaScript, so nothing gets uploaded to a server.

-This means your data stays completely private, which is especially important if you're working with sensitive configs or credentials.
+This keeps your data completely private, which matters when working with sensitive configs or credentials.

 Conclusion